 Thermoplastics, Thermosets, PVC, PP, PET, ABS, Nylon, Acrylic, Acetal, Teflon

-Injection Molding – Shape-forming process in which molten metal or plastic is injected into aluminum, ceramic, or steel molds (shaped like the end product) and squeezed under high pressure.
+Shape-forming process in which molten plastic is injected into aluminum, ceramic, or steel molds (shaped like the end product) and squeezed under high pressure.
 Injection molding is employed mainly in the production of solid objects.
 Many everyday products are made this way.

-Plastic Extrusion – A high volume manufacturing process in which raw plastic material is melted and formed into a continuous profile.
-Extrusion produces items such as pipe/tubing, weather stripping, window frames, adhesive tape and wire insulation.
+A high volume manufacturing process in which raw plastic material is melted and formed into a continuous profile.
+Extrusion produces items such as pipe/tubing, weather stripping, window frames, adhesive tape, and wire insulation.

 Thermoset resin powder is put in a mold which is squeezed and heated until the plastic is cured.
 This is used for making ashtrays, cups and plates, and some electrical switches.